UMR7141/Peptides_Analysis/README.md

 	- Out_Tree: result file of ?? analys
 	- Out_Zscale: result file of mean z-scale analys
 * Z_scale_Wold: empty folder, will contain backup csv files of mean z-scale calculated by the program
+* confocal originals: original confocal microscopy image files encompassing the entire fields of view from which cells for presentation in the paper were cropped out
 * acc.R: R program that calculate auto-cross-covariance Can be use independly Command line : Rscript --vanilla acc.R -f <csv-file> -a <column-name> -l <lag> -o <out-file>
 * data.py: Python script that indicate data use in the analyse (you can edit this file for use your data)